qutang/mhealth-storage-format/annotation-filename.md

 1. Used to represent the name of the annotation set.
 2. CamelStyle, allowed characters: *alphabets* and *digits*.
 3. Required.
-4. Some of the events have the same name as sensor type, but are used for different purpose, mainly to record abnormal or change of status.
-Such as low battery, charging, bluetooth connect/disconnect, cpu wakeup/sleep, low storage, and low memory.

 {% common %}